 We offer funding for each pupil by way of (i) a tax free grant payable in the first-six; and (ii) guaranteed earnings during the second-six, which our pupils almost invariably exceed.

 The level of the pupillage award/guaranteed earnings is reviewed annually and will be published in Chambers’ advertisements for pupillage.

 Trinity Chambers is not a member of the Pupillage Gateway Scheme although vacancies for pupillage will be advertised on the Pupillage Gateway website in accordance with the BSB Requirements.

 Applications for pupillage will only be considered during advertised periods, when applicants may apply to The Pupillage Committee by way of email to email@example.com using the applicant’s name as the subject heading, attaching a covering letter and up-to-date CV.

 Applicants are invited return a completed diversity monitoring questionnaire with their application.

 Although not a pre-requisite to pupillage, prospective applicants are encouraged to apply for mini-pupillage with Chambers.

 Equality and Diversity

 Trinity Chambers has a firm commitment to and diligently operates an Equal Opportunities policy.
-For further information please contact Keith Willmore, our Senior Clerk.
+Please help us in this by completing our Diversity Monitoring Questionnaire and returning it with your application.
+For further information contact Keith Willmore, our Senior Clerk.